Business line of credit: what it is and how it works

 How to apply for a line of credit

 - Gather your documents.
-You'll typically need financial statements like your balance sheet and income statement, plus business registration details and bank statements, with lenders often wanting to review records from the past three years.
+Prepare financial statements, business registration details, and bank statements.
+Most lenders want records from the past three years.

 - Complete the application.
-Fill out the lender's application form online or in person.
-Be prepared to provide details about your business and its owners.
+Fill out the lender's form online or in person with details about your business and its owners.

 - Review the offer.
-Once approved, carefully review the credit limit, interest rate, fees, and repayment terms before you accept.
+Check the credit limit, interest rate, fees, and repayment terms carefully before accepting.

 Risks of over-using a line of credit

-Don't use a line of credit to cover ongoing losses or permanent financing needs.
-This signals deeper cash flow problems that require different solutions.
+A line of credit is designed for short-term needs rather than ongoing expenses.
+Using it to cover routine costs or persistent losses signals deeper cash flow problems that require different solutions.

 Managing your business finances with the right tools